ageitgey/face_recognition/README.md

 Solution: The face_recognition_models file is too big for your available pip cache memory.
 Instead, try `pip2 --no-cache-dir install face_recognition` to avoid the issue.

+Issue: `AttributeError: 'module' object has no attribute 'face_recognition_model_v1'`

+Solution: The version of `dlib` you have installed is too old.
+You need version 19.4 or newer.
+Upgrade `dlib`.

 ## Thanks

 * Many, many thanks to [Davis King](https://github.com/davisking) ([@nulhom](https://twitter.com/nulhom))